-For the period from March to July the government will pay 80% of wages up to a maximum of £2,500 per month as well as any employer national insurance and pension contribution costs.
-This will then change each month from August onwards.
+For the period from March to July the government committed to pay 80% of wages up to a maximum of £2,500 per month as well as any employer national insurance and pension contribution costs.
+This then changed each month from August onwards.

-From August the government will continue to pay 80% of wages up to a maximum of £2,500 per month, employers will be required to cover the cost of employers national insurance and pension contributions, no contribution from the government will be available for these costs from August onwards.
+From August the government continued to pay 80% of wages up to a maximum of £2,500 per month, employers were required to cover the cost of employers national insurance and pension contributions, no contribution from the government was available for these costs from August onwards.

-From September the amount claimable for wage costs will be reduced to 70% up to a maximum of £2,187.50 per month, the employers will be required to pay 10% of wages to make up 80% of pay up to £2,500 per month.
+From September the amount claimable for wage costs reduced to 70% up to a maximum of £2,187.50 per month.
+Employers were be required to pay 10% of wages to make it up to 80% of pay up to £2,500 per month.

-This will be further reduced to 60% of wages up to a cap of £1,875 per month, the employers will be required to pay 10% of wages to make up 80% of pay up to £2,500 per month.
+This was further reduced to 60% of wages up to a cap of £1,875 per month.
+Employers were required to pay 20% of wages to make up 80% of pay up to £2,500 per month.

 Yes the furlough wage payments are considered income and will be taxed in the same way as employment income would be, i.e. subject to PAYE and NIC.